stablekernel/aqueduct/source/docs/http/request_and_response.md

 An HTTP response often contains a *body*.
 For example, the body in response to `GET /users/1` might be JSON object that represents a user.
 To ensure the client understands that the body is a JSON object, it includes the header `Content-Type: application/json; charset=utf-8`.

 When creating a `Response` that has a body, you provide a *body object* and a `contentType`.
-The body object is passed to one of `Response`'s constructors.
-For example, this map` is the body object of a response:
+For example:

 ```dart
 var map = {"key": "value"};